The Spiritual Battle: the World the Flesh and the Devil

 God Disciplines His People

 We have many examples of suffering in the Bible where people of God, not only endured, but maintained a positive witness throughout.
 Joseph suffered treachery at the hand of His own brothers, from his master and forgotten by another whom he had helped.
-Yet though wrongly enslaved and imprisoned he did not entertain self-pity but resolved to serve as best he could those who were over him.
+Yet though wrongly enslaved and imprisoned he did not wallow in self-pity but resolved to serve as best he could those who were over him.
 As a result God blessed him and he became the means of saving his family through a time of severe famine.
 So we too, when faced with injustice, should not indulge in self-pity or take revenge, but resolve to serve God and do good even to those who don’t deserve it.

 Jesus gave us the ultimate example of suffering – unjustly accused, crucified and laying down his own life that we might live.
 He remained faithful to His Father while on the cross and separated from Him.
 When Jesus said “My God, my God, why have You forsaken Me?” it was a time of ultimate testing.
 We too might have times in our lives when all seems lost, God is distant or absent and our prayers unheard.
 Yet these are the times when our faith is tested and when we have come through it we will find ourselves stronger and better people for it.
 As the writer to the Hebrews encourages us, we are disciplined for our good so we might share God’s holiness: